ssec-jhu/evolver-ng/docs/source/concepts.rst

 Configuration and ConfigDescriptors
 -----------------------------------

-All components in the evolver can be represented by a so-called :py:class:`ConfigDescriptor<evolver.config.ConfigDescriptor>`.
+All components in the eVOLVER can be represented by a so-called :py:class:`ConfigDescriptor<evolver.config.ConfigDescriptor>`.
 This is the key component which translates from a static serialized configuration (e.g. that which can be represented in a yaml file) to the in-memory instantiated objects